-If Schroders believes it should override the recommendations of the third party in the interests of the fund/client and vote in a way that may also benefit, or be perceived to benefit, its own interests, then Schroders will obtain the approval of the decision from the Schroders' Global Head of Equities with the rationale of example of this could be a takeover, where one set of clients is exposed to the target and another set is exposed to the acquirer; such vote being recorded in writing.
+If Schroders believes it should override the recommendations of the third party in the interests of the fund/client and vote in a way that may also benefit, or be perceived to benefit, its own interests, then Schroders will obtain the approval of the decision from the Schroders' Global Head of Equities with the rationale of such vote being recorded in writing.
 If the third-party recommendation is unavailable, we will vote as we see is in the interests of the fund.
-If however this vote is in a way that might benefit, or be perceived to benefit, Schroders' interests, we will obtain approval and record the rationale in the same way as described above.
+If however this vote is in a way that might benefit, or be perceived to benefit, Schroders'